shifujosh/shifujosh/README.md

 My role as a **Forward Deployed Engineer** is to harness this force multiplier—enabling me to execute the workload of a specialized agency single-handedly.

 **The Vision: Adaptive Memory & Security.**
-But raw speed creates risk.
+Raw speed creates risk.
 Most AI tools are stateless chatbots that forget context and introduce vulnerabilities.
 I build systems like **JACQ** to solve this: a persistent digital workforce that retains deep architectural memory while enforcing strict security boundaries.
 I turn intent into software that is not just fast, but verifiable and safe.

 ---